pmalirz/cryptohub-console/README.md

 ### Environment Variables

-A `.env` file is the preferred way to setup the CryptHub (comparing to passing the parameters via commandline parameters as stated above).
-Create the `.env` file in the project root directory with your configuration:
+Create a `.env` file in the project root directory with your configuration:

 ```properties
 # Kraken account configuration